jthylton/jthylton.github.io/index.md

 ## About Me
-- The 'ron' in Jaron is pronounced 'rin'.
+- The 'ron' in Jaron is pronounced 'ren'.
 - My experiences lie in the realms of teaching/tutoring and copmuter science.
 - I'm currently a rising third-year at Northeastern University, but that may change soon.
 - My main interests right now are figuring out how the networks network (in more detail), how game theory does and doesn't work in ethical arguments, and how to improve my cooking.